mulesoft/api-console/docs/api-console-element.md

 # Using the API Console HTML element

 1) Install the console as a dependency of your project.
-We use [bower] for this.
+We use [bower][bower] for this.
 Bower also installs dependencies of the console.

 ```
 bower install --save mulesoft/api-console#release/4.0.0